 The CEO oversees the daily operations and logistics of the company and makes major decisions as the point of contact for all senior-level executives.
 CEOs typically delegate many responsibilities to senior, mid-level, and lower-level managers, depending on the company’s size.
 The CEO is responsible for implementing the strategic plan, which entails strategizing about competitors and entering markets.
 CEOs report directly to the board of directors.

 Chairpersons of boards have significant power.
-This person creates the agenda and facilitates meetings for the entire board.
+They actively participate in creating the agenda and facilitates board meetings for the entire board.
 Board chairs usually work closely with CEOs but do not actively manage daily operations.
 The board chairman may take over if the CEO’s authority is rejected, until new leadership is appointed, the company’s president temporarily performs the executive director’s duties.

 Is a chairman higher than a director?